National Trust/Advisory Council on Historic Preservation Award for Federal Partnerships in Historic Preservation

 - Recipients will be available to provide quotes and background information for press releases and other media surrounding the award and the award presentation.

 - Recipients may be asked to give brief remarks during the awards ceremony.

-- Recipients may be asked to write a blog post for the Preservation Leadership Forum blog and/or may be asked to contribute to Forum Journal.
+- Recipients may be asked to write a story for the National Trust website and/or contribute to a National Trust publication.

 - Recipients may be asked to serve as panel members for educational sessions at PastForward.

 - Recipients will be asked to publicize their award through their social media and marketing channels, if applicable.

 Nominators must complete one nomination form (requirements listed below) and submit it by the deadline in order for the nominee to be considered.
 All nominations must be submitted using our online form in Submittable.
 Paper or email submissions will not be accepted.